Your traffic didn’t disappear. It moved.

 Step 3

-A proper GEO audit scores your site across 10 dimensions: crawlability, schema completeness, content extractability, citation density, entity authority, and platform-specific signals for ChatGPT, Perplexity, Google AI, Claude, and Gemini.
-GEORaiser’s free audit gives you a GEO score within 48 hours, with the specific gaps identified.
+A proper GEO score measures your site across 10 dimensions: crawlability, schema completeness, content extractability, citation density, entity authority, and platform-specific signals for ChatGPT, Perplexity, Google AI, Claude, and Gemini.
+GEORaiser’s free score gives you results within 48 hours, with the specific gaps identified.
 No account needed.

 Find out where AI sees you — and where it doesn’t

-Free GEO audit.
+Free GEO score.
 No account required.
 Results in 48 hours.

 The bottom line